 After that tour, I did some thinking.
 I either had to move to Europe and play music or do something else.
 Moving to Europe, at that time, just wasn’t going to work and, more importantly, it just didn’t feel right.
 Betsy and the boys also had strong opinions about that.

 Worse, every time I strapped on my guitar, I felt like the “rock-star police” were going to arrest me.
 For impersonating a musician.
 I never once felt authentic as a musician.
-This is odd – I was an award-winning songwriter, with zealous agents, the recording contract, and a publishing deal.
+This is odd – I was an award-winning music and song writer, with zealous agents, the recording contract, and a publishing deal.

 I know some “real” musicians.
-I have a guitar player friend who has several gold records on his wall for recordings.
+I have a guitar player friend who has several arts and gold records on his wall for music recordings.
 He tours with a band that has had #1 singles.
-When he’s home, he sits in his studio and plays guitar.
+When he’s home, he sits in his studio and plays music on his guitar.
 For fun.

-Ever since I discovered music, I’ve been in the “Gold Zone.”
+Ever since I discovered music business, I’ve been in the “Gold Zone.”
 It was like finally seeing the “Pull” sign on a door I had been trying to push open for decades.
 Duh.
 It was crystal-clear to me.
-I “got it” at the first internet music seminar I attended.
+I “got it” at the first internet music seminar, I attended.
 The people who were successful were the ones who made products and sold them.
 The people who were not successful were the ones who did something else – or did nothing.

 I had a lot of help.
-I’ve immersed myself in music marketing, read scores of books, and sought out the company of successful music marketers.
+I’ve immersed myself in music marketing, read scores of books, and sought out the company of successful music marketers and advertising on computers, too, which in an awesome new way.
 I threw myself at learning curves and bounded right up to them.
 I had a blast.
 I quickly made a pile of money.
 I found my “Gold Zone.”

 Have you found your “Gold Zone,” yet?